 Gerrit Smith owned a huge chunk of land near Lake Placid, New York.
 He published an offer of 40 acres of free land to any Negro family that wanted it.
 He had room for up to 3,000 Negro families; but only 30 accepted Smith's incredibly generous offer.
 Those who did accept named that settlement Timbucto.

-John Brown was another fiercely angry man.
+John Brown was a fiercely angry man.
 Brown lived in poverty, failed in every business he tried, and had a daughter tragically scalded to death when she was a child.

-John Brown moved to Timbucto and tried to live "as a negro."
-When that didn't work out, he decided to smuggle arms into Virginia and lead a band of black guerillas against the U.S. Government.
+Brown moved to Timbuktu and tried to live "as a negro."
+When that didn't work out, he decided to smuggle arms into Virginia and lead a band of black guerrillas against the U.S. Government.
 He would later go to the gallows for his crimes.